 Make These No Bake Brownies Nut Free

-I eat icing!
-Or rather I melt chocolate chips in a microwave at 60 seconds and just pour it on!
-My fav brand for clean ingredients and taste is this one..
+1. Just melt chocolate chips in a microwave at 60 seconds and pour it on!
+My favorite brand for allergy-free and clean ingredients is Enjoy Life, grab them on Amazon here..

 Try More Vegan Brownies Here